Introduction

 The only practical difference between the two is that the 64-bit version can only host 64-bit plugins, and the 32-bit version can only host 32-bit plugins.

-At the moment of writing this, Helio does not support plugin sandboxing or hosting both 32-bit and 64-bit plugins at the same time.
+Helio does not currently support plugin sandboxing or hosting both 32-bit and 64-bit plugins.

-The master builds are the most recent stable versions.
-You can keep up to date with the latest changes through the release notes.
-Install the development build if you want to preview the latest features or verify bug fixes.
+The stable builds are supposed to be more reliable, but they are updated less frequently.
+You can keep up to date on the latest changes in stable builds through the release notes.
+Install the development build if you want to test new features or verify bug fixes.

 Used directories